 Use a microfiber polishing cloth to really buff down your glasses.
 Polishing a glass that is slightly damp or steamy can help avoid water spots.

 Your Gabriel-Glas should be stored in a well-ventilated area and if possible hung by their base.

 Jonah Beer, Principal & CEO demonstrates proper polishing

 One of the easiest ways to break any wine glass is to polish it with the most common, incorrect method.
 Learn how to eliminate that breakage while keeping your glasses spotless and your hands safe.

 How to Clean and Care for Your Crystal

-We often get asked if Gabriel-Glas crystal is dishwasher safe.
-All Gabriel-Glas glasses, decanters, and carafes have passed the EU standard EN-12875 which means they exceeded 1,000 washing cycles with no degradation in brilliance and are resistant to common detergents.
+We often get asked if Gabriel-Glas crystal glasses are dishwasher safe...and yes they are!
+All Gabriel-Glas glasses and decanters have been tested under EU standard EN-12875 which means they have been independently tested to withstand ordinary washing machine cycles with no degradation in brilliance and are resistant to common detergents.
 We recommend using an unscented, powdered detergent with a built in rinse aid when washing our dishwasher-safe crystal.